freeradical13/freeradical13.github.io/index.md

     1. A tRNA and amino acid pair for the next codon binds to the ribosome at the [A-site][] (A for aminoacyl) and moves to the P-site when the other tRNA moves from the P-site to the E-site.
     1. If multiple ribosomes may use a single mRNA in sequence, this complex is called a polyribosome (or [polysome][]).

+### Mutations

+Changes to the genetic code of a cell are called [mutations][].
+If a mutation occurs due to physical or chemical means other than due to errors in DNA replication, such as a pyrimidine dimer, the agent is called a [mutagen][].

+A [point mutation][] is a mutation of a single nucleotide pair at a particular location in a gene.
+Types of mutations:

+* A [nucleotide-pair substitution][] is a point mutation where one nucleotide pair is changed for another.
+* A [frameshift mutation][] occurs when a number of nucleotide pairs that's not a multiple of three are inserted or deleted.

+If the same codon is generated, the mutation is called a [silent mutation][].
+If a different codon is generated, the mutation is called a [missense mutation][].
+If a stop codon is generated, the mutation is called a [nonsense mutation][].

 ### DNA Self-Modification

 DNA may modify itself (e.g. cut-and-paste or copy-and-paste) through transposable elements: retrotransposons and DNA transposons.